IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/jun/2018-06-23-simple-code-hystrix.md

 Writing maintainable code is definitely hard.
 It's even hard to define what "maintainable" means.
 After watching an enlightening [talk by the author of Clojure lang](https://www.infoq.com/presentations/Simple-Made-Easy/), I’d say that maintainable code should primarily be simple.

->"Simple is often erroneously mistaken for easy.
+>Simple is often erroneously mistaken for easy.
 "Easy" means "to be at hand", "to be approachable".
 "Simple" is the opposite of "complex" which means "being intertwined", "being tied together".
-Simple != easy."
+Simple != easy.
 >[Rich Hickey, 20 October 2011](https://www.infoq.com/presentations/Simple-Made-Easy/).

 Reality is that we prefer easy "at hand" solutions that look innocent but lead to a poor maintenance experience.